jaysnel/crypto-currency-text-alerts/README.md

 # crypto-currency-text-alerts
-text daily alerts for you favorite crypto currencies
+Text daily alerts for your favorite crypto currencies

 Using node and twilio